KJOrigin/JointCoder/README.md

 ## 📂 Dataset Sample
 We construct a real-world dataset for automated ICD coding based on de-identified patient EHRs from a top-tier Chinese hospital.
 The dataset contains 6,747 hospitalization records, each annotated with ICD-10 disease codes and ICD-9-CM-3 procedure codes by experienced coders.﻿
-Here, we present a representative sample to demonstrate the specific structure of the dataset.
+To illustrate the structure and format of the dataset, we provide six representative sample records in **Dataset Sample/Dataset Sample.xlsx.**

 ## 📊 Experiments
 <div align="center">